 When Ed Allred first came to Los Alamitos Race Course in 1956 it is a sure thing that hardly anyone gave the then law student any attention.
 The only reason Allred was at the track was because he had read that the Allred Brothers were racing horses at Los Alamitos that day.
 While the Allred Brothers were no relation, that first trip to Los Alamitos began a Quarter Horse love affair for Allred.
 Now, some 50 years later, he is not only the leading breeder in the Quarter Horse sport; he is the sole owner of Los Alamitos Race Course.

 Under Allred's leadership, Los Alamitos Race Course has undergone drastic changes and has enjoyed tremendous growth.
-The major change in the face of Los Alamitos Race Course in the past 10 years has been the addition of The Vessels Club, a $5 million lavish Turf Club built by Allred and named in honor of the founding family of the track.
+The major change in the face of Los Alamitos Race Course in the past 20 years has been the addition of The Vessels Club, an $8 million lavish Turf Club built by Allred and named in honor of the founding family of the track.
 Since its opening in December of 1995, The Vessels Club has earned the reputation as one of the finest horse racing venues in the country.
 In addition to plush decor and elegant surroundings, the food in The Vessels Club has earned awards from several restaurant associations including being named the top sports park restaurant in Southern California.
-More recent additions such as the Players Room, Rodney's Bar and Schwanie's Grill at the Gap and The Finish Line Grill have added to Los Alamitos' fan enjoyment.
+More recent additions such as the Players Room, Rodney's Bar, Schwanie's Grill at the Gap and Paddock Terrace have added to Los Alamitos' fan enjoyment.

 Another Allred innovation that proved to be a major success is the Los Alamitos Two Million Futurity, a December race for 2-year-olds that in less than a decade has grown to the richest horse race for any breed run in the state of California.
 Even the name of the Los Alamitos Million has grown, as it is now known as the Los Alamitos Two Million Futurity.
 Since 1995, this race has annually offered a purse of more than $1 million and since 2006 it has feature a $2 million purse.
-The Los Alamitos Two Million Futurity is the only Quarter Horse race in the country with $500,000 in added money.
 Los Alamitos Race Course is also the home of the Los Alamitos Super Derby, which annually offers the richest purse of any race for 3-year-olds in California.
-Los Alamitos Race Course will also be the home for the richest California-bred race of any breed when the $400,000 Governor's Cup Futurity highlights the 15 stakes scheduled for California Champions Night on July 27.
+Los Alamitos Race Course will also be the home for the richest California-bred race of any breed when the $400,000 Governor's Cup Futurity highlights the 15 stakes scheduled for California Champions Night on July 30.